Contact Me

 A simple three chord song using C, F and G in standard tuning while strumming a root down up root up down up and repeat rhythm pattern.
 A little picking to cover off in this song.

-6. Turn Out The Lights
+7. Turn Out The Lights - Learn To Play On Guitar

 Turn Out The Lights is a track on Gene's 2014 album My Hero's Have Always Been Cowboys.
 There were no singles released from this album.